 “Business Hunter is a name that reflects a more contemporary and diverse image for our organisation, one that better epitomises the very broad membership we represent.”

 Business Hunter represents more than 3,000 businesses and organisations across the Hunter.
-This includes members of about 20 aligned local chambers across 10 local government areas, core and Hunter First members and about 850 Business Australia members.
+This includes members of about 20 aligned local chambers across 10 local government areas, core and Hunter First members and about 850 My Business members.